alienzhou/web-highlighter/README.md

 #### `highlighter.getIdByDom(node)`

-If you have a wrap node, it can return the unique highlight id for you.
+If you have a DOM node, it can return the unique highlight id for you.
+When passing a non-wrapper element, it will find the nearest ancestor wrapper node.

 #### `highlighter.getExtraIdByDom(node)`

-If you have a wrap node, it can return the extra unique highlight id for you.
+If you have a DOM node, it can return the extra unique highlight id for you.
+When passing a non-wrapper element, it will find the nearest ancestor wrapper node.

+#### `highlighter.setOption(opt)`

+You can use this API to change the highlighter's options.
+The parameters' structure is the same as the constructor's.
+You can pass partial options.

 ### 4. Event Listener